zeren-li/zeren-li-webite/content/home/publication.md

 **"Judicial Recentralization as Political Control:
 A Difference-in-Differences Analysis of Judicial Leader Rotation in China."** With Zeyuan Wang. *Social Science Quarterly*, revise and resubmit. [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3884714)

+**"Favor With Fear: The Distributional Effect of Political Risk on Government Procurement in China."** With Songrui Liu. [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4338925)

 **"A Privilege of the Rich?
 A Duality of Unequal Government Responsiveness in Urban China."** With Jiawei Fu and Haibin Yan.[link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4253200)

-## Work in Progress

-**"Favor With Fear: The Distributional Effect of Political Risk on Government Procurement in China."** With Songrui Liu. [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4338925)